Close Menu

 Autumn in Iceland (September-November)

 Autumn in Iceland is a season of transition, with the days becoming shorter and the nights longer.
 The landscape transforms into a tapestry of vibrant colors as the leaves change, creating a picturesque backdrop for exploration.
 Temperatures gradually cool down, ranging from 5°C to 10°C (41°F to 50°F).
-(See Also: Is November a Good Time to Visit the Grand Canyon?
-Weather and Crowds Compared)
+(See Also: Is January A Good Time To Visit Chile – Summertime Bliss?)

 Pros of Visiting Iceland in Autumn: